-Augustine of Hippo (354-430) is unquestionably one of the most influential figures in Western Civilization.
-According to St. Jerome, St. Augustine "established anew the ancient faith."
-A preeminent Doctor of the Church, saint, and patron of the Augustinian religious order, he profoundly influenced Christianity.
-His thought remains as relevant today as ever.
+St. Augustine of Hippo (354–430) is unquestionably one of the most influential figures in Western Civilization.
+According to his rival and contemporary, St. Jerome, Augustine “established anew the ancient faith.”
+A preeminent Doctor of the Church, saint, and patron of the Augustinian religious order, he had an indelible influence on Christianity, and his words continue to speak to us today.

-This course will provide you with a comprehensive portrait of Augustine through his own writings and words.
-You'll encounter segments devoted to each of his best-known masterpieces (Confessions and City of God) and to each of his best-known controversies (against the Manichees, Donatists and Pelagians).
-You will also examine the overlooked aspects of his career, such as his everyday work as a bishop, preacher, and interpreter of the Bible.
+This audio course will provide you with a comprehensive portrait of St. Augustine.
+Much of the course is drawn from Augustine’s own words, which have echoed throughout the centuries.
+You will encounter segments devoted to each of his timeless masterpieces (Confessions and City of God) and to each of his best-known controversies (against the Manichees, Donatists, and Pelagians).
+You will also examine overlooked sides of his career, such as his everyday work as a bishop, preacher, and interpreter of the Bible.

 Your Free Electronic Study Guide!
 When you order this course, we will send you a free electronic study guide that you can access in 3 convenient ways: